But this wise quote also pertains to contemporary moving, which is stressful even when things go smoothly.

 Before we highlight the top moving day safety tips, here are some articles that might help you with your move:

-- Hire Professional Movers: Don’t risk injury by moving heavy items yourself.
+- Hire interstate movers: Don’t risk injury by moving heavy items yourself.
 Professional movers know what they’re doing and can save you the chance of hurting yourself and a loved one.

 - How much will your move cost?: This cost calculator will provide a free moving quote and calculation of what your move should cost.
 Just plug in your move dates, the size of your move, where you’re moving to/from, and let the calculator do the rest.